mbabynames search ✿

 Harriet Eleanor

-Harriet means "noble and strong".
+Harriet means "ruler of the home".
 Eleanor means "bright, shining one".
-The pairing gives the name a layered quality: noble and strong on one side, bright on the other.
+The pairing gives the name a layered quality: ruler of the home on one side, bright on the other.
 The longer Eleanor (3 syllables) builds on the shorter Harriet, giving the name forward momentum.

 Harriet Elizabeth

-Harriet ends with a firm -T. That ending shapes which middle names transition smoothly and which ones stumble.
+Harriet ends with a firm -T. That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a vowel or soft consonant glide in naturally.

 Harriet Mae